alperenozil/Fructus/README.md

 SwiftUI app

-You can see the demo from https://streamable.com/glpk2n
+You can see the demonstration from https://streamable.com/glpk2n

 Thanks!